pacoEzq/simulation-capsule/examples/capsule_jet_r2_re100.md

 in `summary.json` under `sampling`, so the draw is reproducible and the bias is legible.

-Each row carries a `vol_weight` column, self-normalised so that
-$\sum \text{vol\_weight}$ equals the domain volume.
-That makes the cloud usable for arithmetic rather than only for looking at: $\sum f \cdot \text{vol\_weight}$ estimates the volume integral of $f$ over the domain.

-Coverage before normalisation is 0.815.
+Each row carries a `vol_weight` value, self-normalized so that the column sums to the domain volume.
+Writing $w_i$ for the weight of row $i$, $\sum_i w_i$ recovers the domain volume and $\sum_i f_i\,w_i$ estimates the volume integral of $f$ over the domain.
+That makes the cloud usable for arithmetic rather than only for looking at.
+Coverage before normalization is 0.815.
 At this $\alpha$ the far field is sampled thinly, which is the point, and the number says how thinly.

 ## Verification chains